BranislavModriansky/peregrin/README.md

-# Peregrin - a Py-Shiny application for exploratory analysis of cell tracking data
+# Peregrin ~ A Py-Shiny application for exploratory analysis of cell tracking data

 <!-- TODO: Add demonstrational video -->